AckerApple/mega-aide/README.md

   - The lighting apps are fairly easily to navigate and are on the desktop
 - 🕹 Many is not most games required controller mapping
   - See where I have learned how to map things [below](#-how-to-map-buttons)

+<a id="-make-bigbox-wheel-stop-fading-out"></a>
+## ☸️ Make BigBox wheel stop fading out

+CASE: You or your first time guests can't tell when they are in a menu or in a game.
+It's just confusing when the selection wheel is not shown.
+When I first got my Megacade I thought the menu was trash because of this, it's not.
+Let's fix it below

+Note: This documentation is exact for my Omega Megacade made in August 2022.
+Overtime the exact files documented below may change but the concept to apply fix remains the same.

+**Platform Wheel no fade**
+1. Find the file related to the platform wheel fading out
+    - PlatformWheel2FiltersView.xaml
+    - my machine the parent folder is: `C:\Users\Administorator\LaunchBox\Themes\Unified Redux\Views`
+2. Open/edit the file in any text editor
+    - 🔎 search for `<!-- FADING WHEEL -->` or just `FADING WHEEL`
+3. Edit the last `<EasingDoubleKeyFrame` where you see `Value="0"`
+    - If you set `Value="1"` then the
+4. 💾 save and close and test Big Box platform wheel

+**Game Wheel no fade**
+1. Find the file related to the platform wheel fading out
+    - Wheel4GamesView.xaml
+    - my machine the parent folder is: `C:\Users\Administorator\LaunchBox\Themes\Unified Redux\Views`
+2. Open/edit the file in any text editor
+    - 🔎 search for `<!-- FADING WHEEL -->` or just `FADING WHEEL`
+3. Edit the last `<EasingDoubleKeyFrame` where you see `Value="0"`
+    - If you set `Value="1"` then the
+4. 💾 save and close and test Big Box platform wheel

 <a id="-how-to-map-buttons"></a>
 ## 🕹 How to map buttons